unicode-org/icu4x/docs/tutorials/data_management.md

 # 4. Data slicing

 You might have noticed that the blob we generated is a hefty 13MB.
-This is no surprise, as we used `--keys all` and `--locales all`.
+This is no surprise, as we used `--keys all` and `--locales full`.
 However, our binary only uses date formatting data in Japanese.
 There's room for optimization:
 ```console
 $ icu4x-datagen --keys-for-bin target/debug/myapp --locales ja --format blob --out my_data_blob.postcard --overwrite
 ```